Remember , remember

 SELF-PETITIONS BY ABUSED SPOUSES OF U.S. CITIZENS & OTHER FAMILY MEMBERS

-Card).
-For many immigrant victims of domestic violence, battery and extreme cruelty, the U.S. citizen or
+Women's Act in 2000.
+For many immigrant victims of domestic violence, battery and extreme cruelty, the U.S.

-lawful permanent resident family members who would sponsor their applications will threaten to withhold legal
+Citizen or Lawful Permanent Resident family members who would sponsor their applications will threaten to

-immigration sponsorship as a tool of abuse.
-Therefore, the purpose of the VAWA program is to allow victims
+withhold legal immigration sponsorship as a tool of abuse.
+Therefore, the purpose of the VAWA program is to allow

 Furthermore, on April 11, 2008, the USCIS issued guidance implementing the law that permits the issuance of